ebnaii/projetGit/.github/pull_request_template.md

 About: Template for creating a Pull Request

 Pull Request Title
-Update User Authentication Process

 Description
-- This Pull Request addresses an issue with the user authentication process by implementing a more secure password hashing algorithm.
-The current system relies on outdated methods, exposing potential vulnerabilities.
-The update enhances security measures and ensures a safer user authentication experience.
+-

 Checklist
- - Branch Update: Verified that my branch is up-to-date with the main branch.
+- Branch Update: Verified that my branch is up-to-date with the develop branch.

 - Local Testing: Tested my changes locally to ensure they function as intended.
 For example:

 - Ran authentication tests to validate the new password hashing mechanism.
 - Checked user login functionality to confirm compatibility.